openmeteo/enhydris/doc/general/install.rst

 ====================

-In the directory :file:`openmeteo/enhydris`, copy the file :file:`settings-example.py` to :file:`settings.py`, and copy the file :file:`urls-example.py` to :file:`urls.py`.
-Open :file:`settings.py`
-in an editor and make the following changes:
+In the directory :file:`openmeteo/enhydris`, copy the file :file:`settings-example.py` to :file:`settings.py`.
+Open :file:`settings.py` in an editor and make the following changes:

 * Set :data:`ADMINS` to a list of admins (the administrators will get all enhydris exceptions by mail and also all user emails, as